 Switchboard Live vs. StreamYard

 The next popular alternative to Switchboard Live is StreamYard.
-Some similarities between the two platforms are that they are both cloud-based and support Q&A features and multistreaming to the most popular destinations like Facebook, Youtube, Linkedin, and Twitch.
+Some similarities between the two platforms are that they are both cloud-based and support Q&A features and multistreaming to the most popular online destinations like Facebook, YouTube, Linkedin, and Twitch.

 They differ because Switchboard Live doesn’t support live chat features, while StreamYard does.
 However, Switchboard Live does support video annotations and live polling, unlike StreamYard.

-It’s easy to add multiple guests to your live stream
+• It’s easy to add multiple guests to your live broadcast

-Logging in for a live stream gets complicated if you have multiple hosts or want to invite guests on the live stream
+• Logging in for a live broadcast gets complicated if you have multiple hosts or want to invite guests on the live stream

 Switchboard Live vs. Vimeo Livestream